Dangandy/spec/review.md

 **Rationale:**

-Add a degree of [randomness](https://en.wikipedia.org/wiki/Randomized_algorithm) for choosing the next card.
+- Add a degree of [randomness](https://en.wikipedia.org/wiki/Randomized_algorithm) for choosing the next card.

+- Enforce an invariant such that there should always be a card to be reviewed next.

 #### Only new cards

-From a set of cards, select only new cards (i.e. cards that have never been reviewed), and randomly pick a new card.
+From a set of cards, select only new cards (i.e. cards that have never been reviewed), and randomly pick a new card from this selection.

 #### Cards reviewed for more than N hours ago